o2r-project/erc-spec/docs/dev-guide/index.md

 A user shall have access to the files without starting the runtime container.
 Therefore we have at least two items, so we have a bundle and need an outer container.
 As a bonus, the outer container can immediately be used to make an ERC conform to specific use cases, such as long term archival.
+Also the chosen outer container standard is much older and common than the inner container standard, and thus more likely to exist longer.

 The alternative of putting everything into the container itself (e.g. using image labels for metadata) can be evaluated in the future.